 Our current economic systems have become addicted to “growth at all costs”, as measured by Gross Domestic Product (GDP).
 They assume that GDP growth is synonymous with increased well being and prosperity.
 However, this approach has led to growing inequality, an escalating climate crisis, and the depletion of natural and social capital.
 We are no longer generating genuine progress.
 Our approach to economics and development needs to be fundamentally transformed.
 Now more than ever, this current pandemic (COVID-19) has changed the way we live and think.

-It is curated by PRIMO Europe, its members and the Malta University (since 1592, worldwide at position 2.8 best out of 100), starting with this first survey related to (public) risk governance.
+It is curated by PRIMO Europe and the Malta University (since 1592, worldwide at position 2.8 best out of 100).